valinsky/bloxplorer/docs/quickstart.rst

 In the event of a Timeout, BlockstreamClientTimeout will be raised.

-For anything else, Bloxplorer will raise a BlockstreamClientError.
+For anything else, BlockstreamClientError will be raised.

-These exceptions will be accompanied by the error message, the resource url and the http method.
+These exceptions will contain the error message, the resource url and the http method.

 **API Exceptions**

 In the event of an API error (e.g. Invalid resource, Bad Request, etc), Bloxplorer will raise BlockstreamApiError.

-This exception will provide the same data as the Client exceptions, alongside the status code.
+This exception will contain the same data as the Client exceptions, alongside the status code.

 Source Code
 ***********

-Bloxplorer is available on GitHub -> `right here <https://github.com/valinsky/bloxplorer>`_.
+Bloxplorer is `available on GitHub <https://github.com/valinsky/bloxplorer>`_.

 Clone the public repository: